 These well-preserved ruins comprise the Aztec Ruins National Monument: structures and artifacts of Ancestral Pueblo people from the 1100 and 1200s.
-People associated with Chaco Canyon to the southeast built and used the structures before abandoning the area in the late 1200's.
+People associated with Chaco Canyon to the southeast built and used the structures before abandoning the area during the Great Drought of the late 1200's.

 Sometime in the late 1000's, a group of Ancestral Puebloans planned and began building a large community on high ground overlooking the Animas River.
 200 years later, the complex they had originally designed had grown into several great houses, some small residential pueblos, tri-walled kivas, roads, earthworks and a great kiva.
 When you consider the formal layout of the settlement, the purposeful modifications of the landscape and the orientation and visual relationships among the buildings, you can see that the final product was visualized in the original design and finished several generations after the original designers passed on.